Growing the Future Opportunity Fund

 Eligibility and How to Apply

-Applicants must submit a detailed application and meet the eligibility requirements.
+Applicants must submit a detailed application with appropriate supporting documentation and meet the eligibility requirements.
 Each application is considered based on the applicant's unique circumstances.
 A case manager may follow up with the applicant to discuss the need and offer referrals to additional services and resources, if applicable.

 Typically an applicant must be currently enrolled as a full-time student at Morgan State University.
 However, during this COVID-19 crisis, any enrolled degree-seeking student can apply.
 Students are expected to have exhausted all other possible financial resources and must demonstrate an immediate need due to a financial emergency or other unforeseen circumstances.
 In most instances, applicants may not have received emergency funds previously in the same academic year.
 Undergraduate and graduate students may apply.